NVIDIA/apex/README.md

 ## From Source

-To install Apex from source, we recommend using the nightly PyTorch obtainable from https://github.com/pytorch/pytorch.
+To install apex from source, we recommend using the nightly PyTorch obtainable from https://github.com/pytorch/pytorch.

 The latest stable release obtainable from https://pytorch.org should also work.